-On August 27, 2017, we entered into a Securities Purchase Agreement (Securities Purchase Agreement) for a private placement (Private Placement) with a select group of institutional investors, including Viking Global Opportunities Illiquid Investments Sub-Master, LP (VGO Fund) and other accredited investors, certain of whom are affiliated with our directors and officers (collectively, the Purchasers).
-Pursuant to the Securities Purchase Agreement, (i) VGO Fund purchased 1,777,784 shares of our common stock, par value \$0.001 per share (the Common Shares), at a price of \$2.65 per share, 2,285,952 shares of our Class X Convertible Preferred Stock (the Preferred Shares or Preferred Stock, and together with the Common Shares, the Shares), par value \$0.001 per share, at a price of \$13.25 per share, and warrants to purchase up to that number of additional shares of Common Stock equal to thirty seven and one half percent (37.5%) of the number of Shares purchased by VGO Fund on an if-converted to common stock basis (rounded up to the nearest whole share), and (ii) the remaining Purchasers purchased an aggregate of 4,094,336 shares of our Common Shares, at a price of \$2.65 per share, and warrants to purchase up to that number of additional shares of Common Stock equal to thirty-seven and one half percent (37.5%) of the number of Common Shares purchased by such Purchaser (rounded up to the nearest whole share).
-The Private Placement closed on August 31, 2017 for gross proceeds of \$45.8 million, and after giving effect to costs related to the Private Placement, net proceeds of \$42.5 million.
+In August 2017, we completed a private placement of common and preferred stock in which a select group of institutional investors, including Viking Global Opportunities Illiquid Investments Sub-Master, LP (VGO Fund) and other accredited investors, certain of whom are affiliated with our directors and officers (collectively, the Purchasers), purchased preferred stock and common stock.
+We issued to VGO Fund 126,985 shares of our common stock, at a price of \$37.10 per share, 2,285,952 shares of our Class X Convertible Preferred Stock, at a price of \$13.25 per share, and warrants to purchase up to 353,992 of additional shares of common stock.
+The remaining Purchasers purchased an aggregate of 292,453 shares of our common stock, at a price of \$37.10 per share, and warrants to purchase up to 109,743 additional shares of our common stock.
+Gross proceeds from the private placement were \$45.8 million.
+The warrants to purchase 463,735 shares of our common stock are exercisable at an exercise price of \$64.92 per share, subject to adjustments as provided under the terms of the warrants.
+The warrants are immediately exercisable and expire on December 31, 2019.